 From June 1948 Hugo travels in the service of De Spaarnestad through the Caribbean, the Middle East and Africa.
 Gradually Hugo develops more and more in manipulating reality.
 The adventurer makes tough cartoons of, for many in the Netherlands, virtually unknown areas.
 It produces beautiful and technically perfect images.

-Hugo's photo reports are viewed by millions of people.
-The flowery adventures in dark Africa contain beautiful images of excavations in the King's Valley in Egypt, portraits of indigenous tribes and the wildlife in the Kruger Park in South Africa.
-On a subsequent trip through North Africa, Hugo portrays iconic emperor Haile Selassi of Ethiopia in an iconic way.
+Hugo's photo reports are viewed by an audience of millions.
+The flowery adventures in dark Africa include stunning images of excavations in Egypt's Kings Valley, portraits of indigenous tribes and the wildlife of South Africa's Kruger Park.
+On his next trip through North Africa, Hugo will bring: Emperor Haile Selassi of Ethiopia in an iconic way.

 Publishing house De Spaarnestad decided in the early 50s to outsource the reports Hugo likes to make.
 Television is on the rise, and De Spaarnestad's income is declining.
 Hugo Wilmar asks his employer if he can defeat the war in Indochina.
 However, the situation is too dangerous and his request has been rejected.
 It limits Hugo's field of activity to Europe.
 By now Hugo has had enough of living out of a suitcase all the time.
 After a last report of the tuna catch in Portugal, Hugo ends his employment with De Spaarnestad in the autumn of 1951.